Artian-Techs/adonis-breadcrumbs/docs/guide/dynamic_titles.md

 ### Without route model bindings

+#### Using a callback

 As mentioned before, the `title` method also accepts a callback as argument.
 This callback always has the current route HTTP context as first argument.

-#### Basic example

 The following example will return the text for `home` property in your lang files based on the detected locale.